ameba23/harddrive-party/README.md

 - [ ] Extract public key from TLS certificate (rather than just hashing the whole thing)
 - [x] Handshaking / prove knowledge of 'topic'
-- [x] MQTT should not use `retain` but periodically publish messages
 - [x] Support multiple topics / dynamically joining or leaving a topic
-- [ ] Offer a DHT as another discovery method (either bittorrent, libp2p or hyperswarm)
 - [x] Persistent cryptographic identities / derived peer names
 - [x] Query own files
 - [ ] Attempt to reconnect to peers after loosing connection